Engabao, a small fishing village on the coast of Ecuador, is all of 64 miles from Guayaquil, a metropolis of 2.7 million people.

-One clue may lie deep in the past, before Spanish colonizers arrived.
+One clue may lie deep in the past, long before Spanish colonizers arrived.

-According to historical writings, when the Spanish arrived in the 1500s, they encountered Enchaquirados—men and boys who wore ritual high-status beads and engaged in same-sex relations with the male leaders of the community.
-The Spaniards looked down on them, but the Enchaquirados responded that they were chosen for the role, which expressed a higher social status.
+According to historical writings, when the Spanish arrived in the 1500s, they encountered Enchaquirados—men and boys who wore ritualistic, high-status beads and engaged in same-sex relations with the male leaders of the community.
+The Spaniards looked down on them, but the Enchaquirados responded that they were chosen for the role, which they believed expressed a higher social status.

 “The gay community did a lot of what we would call political work in claiming this historical identity,” said Benavides.
 “They said, ‘We shouldn’t be discriminated against because we were actually here before the Spaniards arrived.
 There’s a heritage that’s historical, but it’s a sexual heritage as well.’”

-One document that modern-day Enchaquirados relied on to conduct workshops on the subject was “The Representation of Guayaquil’s Sexual Past: Historicizing the Enchaquirado.”
-Benavides, who grew up 90 minutes away from Engabao, wrote it and saw it published in the Journal of Latin American Anthropology in 2002.
+One document that modern-day Enchaquirados have relied on to conduct workshops on the subject is “The Representation of Guayaquil’s Sexual Past: Historicizing the Enchaquirado.”
+Benavides, who grew up just 90 minutes away from Engabao, wrote it and, in 2002, got it published in the Journal of Latin American Anthropology .

 And Engabao is not unique.
-“All of these small fishing villages in the central and southern Ecuaodrian coast have very similar elements, structures, or situations,” he said.
+“All of these small fishing villages in the central and southern Ecuadorian coast have very similar elements, structures, or situations,” he said.